-A Performing Arts vocational qualification will help you to develop your communication skills, as well as build confidence.
+A performing arts vocational qualification helps you to develop your communication skills as well as building self-confidence.
 As a performer, you can choose to play an instrument, sing, act or dance.
-You may also develop your technical production skills through costume & make-up, lighting, sound, front of house and backstage management.

-- Students will develop one Performing Arts skill that they have chosen to specialise in
+- Students develop one performing arts skill that they have chosen to specialise in

-- Students will develop an understanding of the Performing Arts industry
+- Students develop an understanding of the performing arts industry

 - BTEC Musical Theatre